 Jessica is a law lecturer at the Open University.
 She took her undergraduate law degree at Durham University and her masters in international human rights law and European Union law at Bristol University.
 She studied theology at the Open Theological College and theology of law at Spurgeon’s College.
 She qualified as a Solicitor in 1991 and transferred to the bar in 2016.
 She has worked as a law reporter for the Incorporated Council of Law Reporting for England and Wales in the Chancery, Queen’s Bench and Administrative Divisions of the High Court as well as in the Court of Justice of the European Union.
-She has taught EU external relations law at Bristol University and a level 1 module, Rules, rights and justice, and a level 2 module, Understanding law covering English legal systems and EU law, at the Open University.
+She has taught EU external relations law at Bristol University and a level 1 module, Rules, rights and justice, a level 2 module, Understanding law covering English legal systems and EU law and Business, Human Rights Law and Corporporate Social Responsibility a Master's mdoule, at the Open University.
 She gained her Fellowship of the Higher Education Academy in 2015 and Senior Fellowship of the Higher Education Academy in 2016.

 Jessica’s area of research interest is the synthesis between law & religion studies, constitutional theory and philosophical theology.
 This involves research into freedom of thought conscience and religion and related fundamental rights and the legal scope of religious freedom in public life.
 She is currently working on the theoretical basis for freedom of thought conscience and religion in a comparatiave theological context with particular focus on non-Western liberal democratic contexts.
 As Associate Editor of the Oxford Journal of Law and Religion she has a worldwide brief to report cases and publish case comments on cases of constitutional significance in the field of law and religion.